-Minor violations in or outside of the classroom, or on any off-campus after school events, will be handled by the issuance of Conduct Points.
-Students' violations will be recorded by the teachers or other staff by help of a computerized Conduct Log system.
+Minor violations in or outside of the classroom, or on any off campus after school events, will be handled by the issuance of Conduct Points.
+Students' violations will be recorded by the teachers or other staff with the help of a computerized Conduct Log system.
 Conduct points can be given anywhere in the school by any school employee.
 Parents and students will have online access to the recorded information at RCSA-Connect.
 Conduct points are cumulative throughout each quarter.
 Administration will review the recorded Conduct Log weekly and assign consequences as follows:

-1-3 conduct points: No consequence assigned.
+1-3 conduct points: No major consequence assigned; can include lunch detention

-4-9 conduct points: After School Detention
+4-9 conduct points: Detention (Lunch or After School)

-10-15 conduct points: Saturday Opportunity School/ Withholding Privilege
+10-15 conduct points: After School Detention/Withholding Privilege